aniketsharma21/rag_llm/docs/llm_orchestration.rst

 Enhanced RAG Chain
 ------------------

-`EnhancedRAGChain` encapsulates advanced retrieval, prompt management, and output shaping:
+`EnhancedRAGChain` encapsulates advanced retrieval, prompt management, and output shaping.
+It is the core component of the LLM orchestration layer, responsible for generating a response from a given query and context.

 .. code-block:: python
    :caption: `EnhancedRAGChain.query()` abridged